-CAUTION POTENTIAL HAZARD Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.
-WHAT CAN HAPPEN The mechanical or hydraulic jacks may not be enough support or may malfunction allowing the unit to fall, which could cause injury.
-HOW TO AVOID THE HAZARD DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support.
+CAUTION

+POTENTIAL HAZARD

+Raising the mower deck for service or maintenance

+relying solely on mechanical or hydraulic jacks could

+be dangerous.

+WHAT CAN HAPPEN

+The mechanical or hydraulic jacks may not be enough

+support or may malfunction allowing the unit to fall,

+which could cause injury.

+HOW TO AVOID THE HAZARD

+DO NOT rely solely on mechanical or hydraulic jacks

+for support.
+Use adequate jack stands or equivalent

+support.

-- a) Disengage PTO. - b) Stop engine and wait for all moving parts to stop.
-Remove key or spark plug wire(s). - c) Raise deck and block up using proper safety precautions. - d) Clean out any grass build-up from underside of deck and in deck discharge chute. - e) Inspect blades and sharpen or replace as required. - f) If blade removal is necessary, be careful for the sharp cutting edges of the blades. - g) Re-install the blades (if they were removed) and torque blade bolts to 75-85 ft. lbs.
+a) Disengage PTO.

+Stop engine and wait for all moving parts to stop.
+Remove key or spa plug wire(s).

+- c) Raise deck and block up using proper safety precautions. - d) Clean out any grass build-up from underside of deck and in deck discharge chute. - e) Inspect blades and sharpen or replace as required. - f) If blade removal is necessary, be careful for the sharp cutting edges of the blades. - g) Re-install the blades (if they were removed) and torque blade bolts to 75-85 ft. lbs.
 (102-115 N-m).
-Be sure the spring disk washer cone is installed toward the bolt head (See Figure 10).
+Be sure the spring disk washer cone is installed toward the bolt head (See Figure 8). - h) Remove jack stands (or equivalent support) and lower deck to ground.